When searching for growth plans for real estate agents, you usually find lists of different marketing methods.

 This is usually done by testing different marketing methods and channels you plan to use based on your marketing plan.

-When coming up with a marketing plan you will also know which metrics to track, so you know if you get the desired results.
+When developing a marketing plan, you will also know which metrics to track so you know if you get the desired results.

-Let’ do an example with a marketing method that is scalable, because scalability makes growth possible in the first place.
+Let’s do an example with a scalable marketing method because scalability makes growth possible in the first place.

-For your marketing tests, you always want to start with one to a maximum of three marketing channels or methods.
+You always want to start with one to a maximum of three marketing channels or methods for your marketing tests.

-This is because firstly, you don’t want to lose track and secondly, you want to preserve your advertising spend.
+This is because you don’t want to lose track and preserve your advertising spending.

-Ideally, you start with a marketing channel that has potentially a large reach and at the same time is suitable for your individual financial and time situation.
+Ideally, you start with a marketing channel that potentially has an extensive reach and, at the same time, is suitable for your individual financial and time situation.

-Usually, if you have enough money at hand, you not necessarily have much time and vice versa.
+Usually, if you have enough money, you do not necessarily have much time, and vice versa.

 The two largest ones where you basically cover the whole Internet are Facebook Ads and Google Ads.

-If you know based on your research that your target customers can be best reached, for example, on Facebook, then you start with Facebook and if they can be better reached by Google AdWords, you start with the latter.
+If based on your research, you know that your target customers can be best reached, for example, on Facebook, then you start with Facebook.

-This is knowledge you can take with you and apply it to variations to other additional marketing channels (print media, content, marketing, etc.), without having to do the kind of testing you did in your first one.
+This is the knowledge you can take with you and apply to variations to other additional marketing channels (print media, content, marketing, etc.) without having to do the kind of testing you did in your first one.

-And there are not that many marketing channels that are as good to carry out speedy tests with trackable variables as is the case with Facebook Ads and Google Ads.
+And there are not that many marketing channels as good for carrying out quick tests with trackable variables as Facebook Ads and Google Ads.